openstack/octavia/specs/version0.5/controller.rst

 **Deploy Worker**

-The Deploy Worker is spawned from the API Manager or the Health Manager.
+The Deploy Worker is spawned from the Queue Consumer or the Health Manager.
 It interfaces with the compute driver (in some deployment scenarios), network driver, and Amphora driver to activate Amphora instances, load balancers, and listeners.